 Helping Birds Survive & Thrive Helping garden birds to survive and thrive means creating a garden that your birds and other wildlife can appreciate and enjoy all year ‘round.
 Thriving bird populations are a sure sign that we are creating a healthy and sustainable living environment.
 What we offer in our gardens is so important because the total acreage of gardens in the UK is huge - it actually exceeds that of all UK nature reserves put together!

-The best way to provide the supplementary energy and nutrients on which your garden birds rely (and to maximise the number of different bird species visiting your garden) is to provide a variety of high-quality food types, offered in a range of different feeders, at a number of locations throughout your garden.
+Should I provide one type of food, or more?
+The best way to attract a wide range of birds and provide all the nutrients they need is by offering a variety of high-quality food types, in a range of different feeders around your garden.
 That way, there is something for every bird to eat, and pure enjoyment for you as you support a thriving bird population right on your doorstep!